amenzwa/amenzwa.github.io/computing/WritingSTEM.md

 But fortunately, we now have [Jupyter](https://jupyter.org/), a literate programming environment for technical computing.
 Its open architecture supports many programming languages, but [Python](https://www.python.org/) is the most commonly used language.
 The [literate programming](https://www.cs.tufts.edu/~nr/cs257/archive/literate-programming/01-knuth-lp.pdf) concept dates back to Knuth's original work in 1984.
 The motivation was to make code and its descriptive text fully integrated.
 And the UI that supports the literate programming style is known as the [computational notebook](https://en.wikipedia.org/wiki/Notebook_interface), a live document that allows the user to manipulate both code and text.
 Jupyter's notebook user interface is web application.
 In the days of the [VT100](https://en.wikipedia.org/wiki/VT100) terminal and [Emacs](https://en.wikipedia.org/wiki/Emacs) text editor, a live document was a revolutionary idea.
 Today, though, every web page is a live document that contains text, user interface components, and JavaScript code that animate those elements.
 However, despite the impressive utility of web pages, the immense capabilities of IDEs, and a quarter-century of experience, web application development today remains tedious, heavyweight, and unproductive.
 That is, web development is still an illiterate programming environment.
 So, for literate programming style of coding and writing, Jupyter is far and away the best tool.

 Indeed, you can use Jupyter for all your data experiments and report writing, because it supports Markdown with text and maths typesetting.
-In this section, I shall describe how effectively to use Jupyter for STEM-related reading and writing.
+In this section, I shall describe how to use Jupyter for STEM-related reading and writing.
 These tools are free, but they are professional-grade software.
 You can use them in your daily work as a STEM practitioner.
 So, learn them well.

 ## *reading tools*

 Academia is about knowledge accumulation.
 But unless the accumulated knowledge is organised systematically, it will be useless to future generations.
 As a member of the academic community, you too should organise your knowledge acquisition process as well as your amassed knowledge.
 Sort paper-based textbooks, journals, and articles by subject and by time on bookshelves.
 Organise PDF documents in folders on your computer's disc.

 There are many ways to organise knowledge.
 Indeed, there is an entire field of study devoted to that: [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)).
 Philosophers and librarians spend whole careers studying and refining this subject.
 In computer science (CS), for example, we use the [Association for Computing Machinery](https://www.acm.org/) (ACM) [Computing Classification System](https://dl.acm.org/ccs) (CCS).
 All computer science textbooks are organised in accordance with this ontology.
 Let us drill down one branch of CS knowledge: from the top-level of CCS, we follow the **Theory of computation** branch, the **Computational complexity and cryptography** branch, and finally arrive at the **Complexity classes** leaf.
-On the CS ontological tree, the [complexity class](https://en.wikipedia.org/wiki/Complexity_class) leaf itself is a massive area of specialisation with its own open (unsolved) problems welcoming future generations of researchers.
+On the CS ontological tree, the [complexity class](https://en.wikipedia.org/wiki/Complexity_class) leaf itself is a massive area of specialisation with its own set of open (unsolved) problems that welcome future generations of researchers.

 Your chosen STEM field, too, is organised by the prior generations of scholars.
 You should follow that established ontology when organising your own notes and thoughts.
 Start structuring your knowledge as early as you can.
 This mental map of your field will not only help in your daily studies but also guide your graduate research activities.